Naushabah Khan

 Naushabah Parveen Khan (/nəˈʃɑːbə ˈkɑːn/ nə-SHAH-bə-_-KAHN) is a British Labour Party politician who has been the Member of Parliament (MP) for Gillingham and Rainham since 2024.

 Early life

-Khan was born at the now defunct All Saints' Hospital in Chatham and grew up in Gillingham.
+Khan was born at the former All Saints' Hospital in Chatham and grew up in Gillingham.
 She attended Fort Pitt Grammar School and Sir Joseph Williamson's Mathematical School.
-She graduated with a Bachelor of Arts (BA) in History from the University of Birmingham in 2007.
-She went on to complete a graduate diploma in Law at BPP Law School in 2013.
+She graduated with a Bachelor of Arts (BA) degree in history from the University of Birmingham in 2007.
+She went on to complete a graduate diploma in law at BPP Law School in 2013.
+She worked as a PR consultant.

 Political career

-Khan unsuccessfully stood as the Labour candidate in Rochester and Strood during the 2014 by-election and the 2015 general election, finishing third on both occasions, with 16.8% and 19.8% of the vote respectively.
+Khan stood as the Labour candidate in Rochester and Strood during the 2014 by-election and the 2015 general election, but only finished third on both occasions, with 16.8% and 19.8% of the vote respectively.
 In 2024, she was elected as the MP for Gillingham and Rainham, defeating incumbent Conservative MP Rehman Chishti by 15,562 votes to 11,590, a majority of 9.6%.

-In September 2025, Khan was appointed as the parliamentary private secretary to the Cabinet Office.
+In September 2025, Khan was appointed as the Parliamentary Private Secretary to the Cabinet Office.
+She resigned from the role on 11 May 2026 following Labour's defeat in local elections.